-The CNICS cohort maintains data on 10 unique domains: (1) disease diagnoses, (2) laboratory data, (3) medication data, (4) demographics, (5) health care utilization, (6) vital status, (7) patient reported outcomes (PROs),(8) antiretroviral drug resistance, (9) biologic specimens and (10) census block data.
+The CNICS repository maintains data on the CNICS Cohort from 8 contributing sites in the following domains: (a) demographics, (b) diagnoses, (c) laboratory test data, (d) medication data, (e) health care utilization, (f) vital status, (g) patient reported outcomes (PROs),(h) antiretroviral resistance, and (i) biologic specimens.
 The details of each domain are provided below.

 a.
 Demographic Data include sex, race/Hispanic, birth year, and risk factor for HIV acquisition collected at the time the patient initiates care using standard categories.
 Race and Hispanic data are classified by HRSA standard coding, and risk factors for HIV acquisition coded according to the 1993 CDC classification system.
 The accompanying figure shows the age distribution of the CNICS cohort at patients’ initial and most recent visit at which time 30% of the cohort was >50 years old.
 The demographic distribution of the CNICS cohort as of March 2014 can be viewed here.

 b.
 Diagnosis Data are harmonized across CNICS sites and mapped to a standardized set of diagnosis codes.
 Diagnoses are prospectively recorded in the Electronic Health Record (EHR) by the treating clinician.
 Historical diagnoses are collected at the patient’s initial visit to a CNICS site and coded as ‘patient reported’ with or without outside documentation.
 CNICS captures three types of diagnosis data: 1) diagnoses verified via medical record review/adjudication; 2) diagnoses confirmed via laboratory values and/or medications; and 3) unconfirmed diagnoses.
 Diagnoses available in CNICS are listed here. ·